Nicolas Heeter-Tari, Nairas's winemaker until 2021

 Nairac 1997 96p

 Tasted twice - last time in September 2004.
 A very tiny yield of 5 hl/ha!
 This one is a real beauty!
 Fabulous botrytis, exceptional sweetness, and corresponding acidity.
 Incredibly sophisticated, rich, and complex.
 Best vintage for Nairac ever?!
 I agree with Jean-Marc Quarin - this wine is unforgettable.

 Nairac 1996 92p

 Nairac 1995 90p

 Tasted three - last time in March 2015.
 Consistent notes.
 Fine botrytis, delicate and in fine harmony with acidity.
 Very gracious and elegant, round and delightfully tasty.
 Give it ten years more.
 After 10.5 years, it's still doing well - brown sugar, candied mandarines, dark botrytised flavors, nice balance.

 Nairac 1994 88p

 Tasted twice - last time in September 2004.
 Consistent notes.
 Fine botrytis, relatively light but elegant, charming, round, and tasty.
 Good for the vintage and a pleasure to drink now.

 Nairac 1993 84p

 Tasted in September 2003.
-Quite light, fragile, and with weak botrytis.
+Relatively light, fragile, and with weak botrytis.
 A round, pleasant wine, which is quickly on its way down.

 Nairac 1992 88p

 Tasted in September 2003.
 Surprisingly fine botrytis and surprisingly fresh attitude.
 Nicely concentrated, elegant, and charming.
-At its peak now and tasting really good.
+At its peak now and tastes really good.

 Muscadelle grapes showing first signs of botrytis attack at Nairac - doesn't it look like leopard skin?
 October 2008

 *The story of NAIRAC 2003 - tasted from 10 different barrels/pickings in April 2004.
-An unbelievable sugar level in some pickings!
+An unbelievable sugar level in some selections!

 Picked on 22-23.09.2003 - in the front of château, Sémillon grew on sand/clay/gravel, 30% potential alcohol.
 Extremely sugary liquid and fabulous botrytis.

 Picked on 25.09.2003 - Sémillon coming from clay/limestone soil, 24% potential alcohol.
 Rich and complex, sweet and with fine acidity.

 Picked on 26.09.2003 - right corner of the vineyard, Sémillon from gravelly soil, 27% potential alcohol.
-More robust and richer than picking from the day before.
+More robust and richer than the picking from the day before.

 Picked on 26.09.2003 - the northern part of the vineyard, Sémillon, 14% potential alcohol.
 Light.